markjprice/cs13net9/docs/errata/errata.md

 - [Exercise 13.2 – practice exercises - Build web pages for functions](#exercise-132--practice-exercises---build-web-pages-for-functions)
 - [Appendix - Page 3](#appendix---page-3)
 - [Appendix - Page 5](#appendix---page-5)

+# Page 13 - Understanding .NET support

+> This "errata" is due to a change in Microsoft policy, announced on September 16, 2025.
+Microsoft has extended the support period for STS releases to 24 months, including for .NET 9, as you can read about in the following link: https://devblogs.microsoft.com/dotnet/dotnet-sts-releases-supported-for-24-months/

+In the second bullet, I wrote, "STS releases are supported by Microsoft for 18 months after GA, or 6 months after the next STS or LTS release ships, whichever is longer."
+This should now say, "STS releases are supported by Microsoft for 24 months after GA, or 12 months after the next STS or LTS release ships, whichever is longer."

+In *Figure 1.3*, the gray bars for STS releases should be six months longer, and the lead-in sentence should say, "2-year-long gray bars for STS releases".

+I wrote, "This is because .NET 9 is an STS release, and therefore, it will lose support in May 2026, before .NET 8 does in November 2026."
+This should now be, "This is because .NET 9 is an STS release, and therefore, it will lose support on the same day that .NET 8 does in November 2026."

+The first bullet says, ".NET 9 will reach EOL in May 2026."
+It should now say, ".NET 9 will reach EOL in November 2026."

+In the section, *Understanding .NET support phases*, the last three bullets should now say:
+- **Active**: .NET 9 will be in this support phase from November 2024 to May 2026.
+- **Maintenance**: Supported only with security fixes for the last 6 months of its lifetime. .NET 9 will be in this support phase from May 2026 to November 2026.
+- **EOL**: Not supported. .NET 9 will reach its EOL in November 2026.

 # Page 24 - Revealing the namespace for the Program class